November 17, 2023

 Trust & Confidence: How Can We Trust The ASA?

 When an authority fails you, whether it’s an isolated disagreement or how it systematically operates, it’s difficult to trust that there will be a fair outcome.
-People have lost trust and are disillusioned by the “authority” institutes and governing bodies have.
+People will lose trust and become disillusioned by the “authority” that institutes and governing bodies have.
 So what makes the ASA trustworthy?

-It’s hard to trust the ASA when you don’t know how it operates, who funds it, and how they regulate.
+It’s hard to trust the ASA when you don’t know how it operates, who funds it, and how it regulates.
 So how do they do it?
-What does the ASA do to ensure they’re fair in their rulings and judgements?
-How does the ASA avoid conflicts of interest?
+In this article, our insights team will cover what the ASA does to ensure their rulings and judgements are fair, all the while avoiding and managing conflicts of interest, alongside other helpful information for consumers.

-Yet another factor we must consider is that staff members of the ASA are not without their own biases and interests.
+Another factor we must consider is that staff members of the ASA are not without their own biases and interests.
 How does the ASA prevent these conflicts of interest?
 According to a document on the ASA’s website, through a register of interests.
-Members of the ASA must fill in to report their financial and non-financial interests.
+Members of the ASA must fill out a form to report their financial and non-financial interests.
 Members who have a significant interest in an outcome where their votes have an impact must declare as such and not take part in said vote or discussion.

 If you wish to read the reports in their entirety, you can find them here.